-The body of work produced for Terra Un(firma) is divided into two segments, The Living and The Land, which take the artist's personal narratives and feminist outlook as a starting point from which to explore issues faced by women, across cultures, in the contemporary moment.
+The body of work produced for Terra Un(firma) an online exhibition by Tabari Artspace art gallery was divided into two segments, The Living and The Land, which took the artist's personal narratives and feminist outlook as a starting point to explore issues faced by women, across cultures, in the contemporary moment.

-The Living is a reflection upon the artist's complex and conflicting internal (psychological) and external (social) worlds.
-As a dual marginal existing within a liminal space Shihadi navigates the clashes between individuality and responsibility that comprise contemporary womanhood in her society and extend towards women, globally, who face discrimination, marginalisation, identity crisis and other multi-faceted gendered issues.
+The Living was a reflection upon the artist's complex and conflicting internal (psychological) and external (social) worlds.
+As a dual marginal existing within a liminal space, Shihadi navigated the clashes between individuality and responsibility that comprised contemporary womanhood in her society and extended towards women globally, who faced discrimination, marginalization, identity crisis, and other multi-faceted gendered issues.